This document describes the technical steps to create a new release of VOLTHA.

 2.3.0 on that branch.

 These two repos are the only ones receiving a

 2.3.0 tag.
 Other repos that

 contain individual components have their own versioning/release cadence, driven

-For all other repos that create components that go into the release, tags will
+For all other repos that create components that go into the release, a tag will

 be created and branch

-voltha-2.3 branches are created starting from the tag.
+voltha-2.3 will be created from the release tag.